- Written by Matt Swan on

 However, delving further into the data there is another trend that is driving this spike.
 An insatiable appetite for a takeaway on Christmas Eve.
 This is borne out by two of the top three advertisers on Christmas Eve being from the takeaway sector.

-By tracking custom parameters (additional data points) within the Awin tag it has been possible to see some deep-dive insights.
+By tracking conversion analytics (additional data points) within the Awin tag it has been possible to see some deep-dive insights.
 Consumers in the north - Warrington and Newcastle to be specific - were the keenest to avoid cooking ahead of the big day, with Chinese, Indian and Pizza the cuisines of choice.

 3. Cross Device Activity Plays a Crucial Role